Chillandchat/mobile/README.md

 ![](https://img.shields.io/github/repo-size/Chill-and-chat/Chill-chat) ![](https://img.shields.io/github/v/release/Chill-and-chat/Chill-chat) ![](https://img.shields.io/github/issues-pr-closed/chill-and-chat/chill-chat) ![](https://img.shields.io/github/issues-pr-raw/chill-and-chat/chill-chat)
 [![runs with Expo Go](https://img.shields.io/badge/Runs%20with%20Expo%20Go-000.svg?style=flat-square&logo=EXPO&labelColor=f3f3f3&logoColor=000)](https://expo.dev/client)

-Chill&chat is a free and open source mobile chat application that can chat send messages instantly to anyone around the world with a Chill&chat account.
+Chill&chat is a free and open-source mobile chat application that can chat send messages instantly to anyone around the world with a Chill&chat account.

 ### License

 This repository is licensed under the MIT License and is free for use.
-Please see the [LICENSE](https://github.com/Chill-and-chat/Chill-chat/blob/master/LICENSE) file for full license.
+Please see the [LICENSE](https://github.com/Chill-and-chat/Chill-chat/blob/master/LICENSE) file for a full license.

 *Copyright (C) 2021-2022 Alvin cheng*

 ## Contribution

-You are welcome to contribute to this project at anytime.
+You are welcome to contribute to this project at any time.
 To contribute, please fork the project and make changes in the forked repository.
 Then make a pull request under the [Pull request tab](https://github.com/Chill-and-chat/Chill-chat/pulls).
-Please make sure your code has passed all tests, and the code explanation is clear before submitting, and please make sure follow the github offical community guidelines when submitting any code to the Chill&chat repository.
+Please make sure your code has passed all tests, and the code explanation is clear before submitting, and please make sure to follow the GitHub official community guidelines when submitting any code to the Chill&chat repository.

 I look forward to seeing your contributions to Chill&chat!